 Qi Deficiency – women with this pattern will experience early, short, or heavy periods as well as mid-cycle bleeding.

 Qi Stagnation – this popular pattern is the culprit behind the moodiness and irritability associated with PMS.
 It is also responsible for that dull, achy pain, breast tenderness, and irregular periods.

 Blood Deficiency – women with blood deficiency tend towards scanty or more watery, pale periods.
 Delay of menses is common, as is pain after the period.
 Blood deficiency can also play a role in post-menses headaches and infertility.

 Blood Stagnation – sharp, stabbing pain is a hallmark of this pattern, along with a heavy and very dark red or blackish flow with large clots.
 It is common for women to feel fatigued and have pallor.
 Blood stagnation can also result in spotting, late periods, amenorrhea, and infertility.
 It is commonly a “root” pattern for endometriosis as well.

-By identifying and addressing diagnostic patterns, Traditional Chinese medicine can help relieve the pain, cramps, heavy periods and so much more that many women contend with each month.
+By identifying and addressing diagnostic patterns, Traditional Chinese medicine and natural supplements like magnesium can help relieve the pain, cramps, heavy periods and so much more that many women contend with each month.
 If you suffer with any of these symptoms or conditions, please reach out to us.
 I can give you a thorough evaluation and come up with the proper acupuncture and herbal treatments to help regulate your period and have you feeling better every week of the year!